benbr8/rstb/README.md

 * has an extensive and fast growing ecosysem of open source packages,
 * and on top is a blazingly fast compiled language with no runtime required.

-When comparing to Python, tests in Rust are more verbose and writing them is a bit more of a hassle because of the static typing and borrow checking, but test execution is **a lot** faster.
+When comparing to Python, tests in Rust are more verbose and writing them is a bit more of a hassle because of the static typing and borrow checking, but test execution is **a lot** faster (~80x speedup with simple D-Flipflop example).

 ### Current features
 - [x] Scheduling simulation callbacks through awaitable abstraction objects (Triggers)